 The exact curriculum covered by a marketing certificate program varies depending on the school; however, the five classes listed below represent common foundational courses popular among these programs.

-In this course, students receive an overview of core marketing concepts.
+- In this course, students receive an overview of core marketing concepts.
 Specific topics may include buyer behavior, market segmentation, marketing and branding strategies, and services marketing.
-As learners explore these subjects they develop a basic understanding of exchange relationships and how these compare and contrast with communal relationships.
+As learners explore these subjects, they develop a basic understanding of exchange relationships and how these compare with communal relationships.